RebootJeff/sortEndpoint/README.md

 - Add dependencies (especially to the backend) such as Lodash, Q promises, node-http, etc.
 - Organize code by creating folders, Angular sub-modules, Angular services, etc.
 - Use git to show off your sweet, sweet version control skills.
+- Delete/edit existing code.

+## Solution

+Switch to the solution branch (`git checkout solution`) to see:
+- README with expanded list of expectations and guidance for evaluation
+- Solution for list sorting and truncation